 Is the Emergency Department the most appropriate place for your care?

 Like many other NHS Trusts in the Country, the Emergency Department at Medway Maritime Hospital is extremely busy.
+Due to social distancing requirements, it may at times be necessary for you to wait outside the main department waiting area as it is necessary for us to restrict the number of people in there at any one time.
 Some patients could have been treated more appropriately elsewhere.
 We would urge you to consider other more appropriate and quicker options before visiting the Emergency Department:

 If you feel you need to see a doctor outside of normal hours (eg, evening, weekend or bank holiday), call 111.
 Trained call handlers will assess your symptoms and put you directly in touch with the people who can help; for example, an out-of-hours doctor, a district nurse or an emergency dentist - or it may be something as simple as a 24 hour pharmacy.